simpoir/xmms2-mpris2/README.rst

   xmms2 server shutdown
   xmms2 list

-You probably also want to install libxmmsclient (the c lib, not the python) because it's using that. (worked out of the box with python3)
+You probably also want to install libxmmsclient (the c lib, not the python lib) because it's using that. (the py lib is not packaged for python3)

 Bug
 ===

-Yes and I don't really care.
+Yes, and I don't really care.

 Roadmap
 =======

-None.
+I plan to do exactly nothing more about this code.
+Hopefully, I'll stick to that plan.

 Contributing